https://github.com/plotdb/uploadr

 - `name`: filename

-- `id`: file id, provided by provider.
+- `id`: file ID, provided by provider.

-- `url`: optional. availabel for native provider.
+- `url`: optional. available for native provider.

-- track upload / download
+- track uploads / downloads

-Following is an example of using `adopt` in native provider:
+The following is an example of using `adopt` in native provider:

 up = uploader.provider({